Smudging and Native Tribes

 4. Bless/purify the items; give thanks to the plant energy and ask that they will remove pure during the smudging.

-5. Each person who will be involved in the smudging/purification ceremony should, with their hands or feather, bring the smoke over and around them completely, asking for protection and guidance from all negativity/evil spirits or elements.
+5. Everyone involved in the smudging/purification ceremony should, with their hands or feather, bring the smoke over and around them completely, asking for protection and guidance from all negativity/evil spirits or elements.

 6. The smudging can begin.